A BRITISH ACCENT STUDENT GUIDE THAT WORKS

 BRITISH ACCENT STUDENT GUIDE

 Getting to grips with your accent errors means listening intently to the way YOU speak in comparison to natural British English speakers.
-The 70 Modules in this British Accent student guide covers all the accent errors.
+The 70 Modules in this British Accent student guide, covers all the common accent errors when learning English.
 For example:

 MISTAKES TO AVOID PRACTICE IN MODULE